Running dnaapler

 Usage: dnaapler all [OPTIONS]

-Reorients contigs to begin with any of dnaA, repA or terL
+Reorients contigs to begin with any of dnaA, repA, terL or archaeal COG1474

 Options: